wrickguha/Plant_Species_Classification/README.md

 Data Preprocessing: Includes feature extraction and data normalization.

-Deployment Ready: Can be hosted on platforms like Streamlit Cloud or Heroku.
+Deployment Ready: Can be hosted on platforms like Streamlit Cloud.

 ## 🛠️ Installation
 1. **Clone the repository**: